Capcom stunned as its final puzzle solved in hours

-Capcom has expressed its astonishment after discovering that players deciphered the so-called final mystery of Resident Evil Requiem in a matter of hours.
+Capcom has acknowledged its astonishment after discovering that players deciphered the so-called final mystery of Resident Evil Requiem in a matter of hours.
 Koshi Nakanishi, the game's director, designed this puzzle with the expectation that it would keep the community busy for at least two weeks, based on previous experience with Resident Evil 7.
-However, the community's speed has left developers utterly amazed.
+However, the speed of the community has left developers stunned.

 A chess-like digital puzzle board with glowing pieces, surrounded by broken clocks and surprised faces of Capcom developers.